2015 Waco shootout: Shootout

 Security footage shown by the Twin Peaks franchisee to the Associated Press showed one man started shooting on the patio, at which time most bikers tried to seek safety inside, first in the bathroom, and when that room filled up, the kitchen.
 None of those camera angles showed the parking lot.

 On June 12, the Waco Police Department announced three officers fired their .223-caliber rifles a total of twelve times.
 It was later determined that those rounds struck four of the bikers.
 Forty-four spent casings were recovered at the scene, according to the police.

 Vehicle forfeiture documents released June 16 include a detailed affidavit with a description of the police and prosecution's version of the events leading up to the shootout, and what they say happened at the shootout itself.
 The affidavit says the Cossacks arrived over an hour before the scheduled 1:00 pm meeting, and "took over the patio area, which had been reserved for the COC&I meeting."
 As a group of Bandidos arrived, several Cossacks and their allies approached and some pulled weapons including pistols.
 Bandidos member Reginald Weathers testified at a bond reduction hearing that he was part of that group of Bandidos, and that Cossacks members disrespected Dallas Bandidos president David Martinez immediately upon their arrival, arguing about a parking space.
 When Weathers stepped forward to defend Martinez, he says he was punched in the face, and then shot by a single bullet that passed through his arm and his chest.
 Since he was leaning over after being punched, he said he did not see who fired the shot.
 One Bandido nearly hit a Cossack with his motorcycle, and another Bandido "punched a Cossack in the face".
 At that point, "[s]everal Bandidos and Cossacks pulled out their weapons, including handguns, and shot and stabbed each other," and Martinez fired a .32 caliber pistol that he then placed in a parked car, according to the affidavit.
 Martinez was among those arrested and has since been released on bond.
 Police gunfire then followed.

 Casualties

-All nine men died of gunshot wounds.
+All nine men who were killed died of gunshot wounds.
 According to erroneous initial police statements, eight were Cossacks and one was a Bandido.